-- This machine is an NFS client or server - This machine is an NIS (YP) or NIS+ client or server - The machine runs a third-party software application which is dependent on RPC support chkconfig portmap on

-If the answer to this question is yes, proceed with the actions below.
+Question: This machine is an NFS client or server?
+Is this machine an NIS (YP) or NIS+ client or server?
+Does the machine run a third-party software application which is dependent on RPC support?
+If the answer to any of these questions is yes, proceed with the actions below.